rodneyswa/streaming/README.md

 # Installation
 ### 1. Laptop
 1. Install [OBS Studio](https://obsproject.com/)
 2. Install the [Droidcam OBS Plugin](https://www.dev47apps.com/obs/#plugin) NOTE!
-This is not the same as the DroidCam app.
+This is not the same as the DroidCam OBS app.
 You need to install both.
 3. _On Mac_, install [4K Video Downloader](https://www.4kdownload.com/products/product-videodownloader) to get access to the h.264 hardware video encoder on your laptop.
 The hardware encoder use much less CPU usage.
 4. Save the background [image file](https://raw.githubusercontent.com/rodneyswa/church-streaming/main/background-box.png) if you want to add captions.